-24 February 2022 reconstructed: Facility No. 1, or All power in Zelenskyy’s bunker
+24 February 2022 reconstructed.
+Episode 3.
+Facility No. 1, or All power in Zelenskyy’s bunker

 Ukrainska Pravda spoke to several top officials who either lived in Facility No. 1 or visited it from time to time.
 Unfortunately, it was not possible to talk to the president himself.
 The head of his office was also unable to find time to talk to us, despite numerous requests from Ukrainska Pravda.

-24 February 2022 reconstructed: Zaluzhnyi's office, meetings at Zelenskyy's, evacuation of the Cabinet of Ministers
+24 February 2022 reconstructed.
+Episode 2.
+Zaluzhnyi’s office, meetings at Zelenskyy’s, evacuation of the Cabinet of Ministers

 Deep state